bandprotocol/campbase/mobile-app/README.md

 ## Contribution

 Main contributors would be Band Protocol Core development team for now.
 However, please feel free to fork and send in a pull-request at any time.

+## Known Issues

+- Docker is known to mess up with the network configuration of expo.
+See [this Github issue](https://github.com/react-community/create-react-native-app/issues/270).